dchesterton/image/docs/01_Getting_Started.md

 composer require dchesterton/image
 ```

-## Supported file types
+## Supported image formats

 Currently the library supports JPEG, ....

-Each supported file type has its own file type class in the `CSD\Image\Type` namespace.
+Each supported image format has its own class in the `CSD\Image\Format` namespace.

 ## Opening an image

 ### From a file

-The easiest way to open a file is using the `CSD\Image\Image::fromFile` method, which will guess the correct file type
+The easiest way to open a file is using the `CSD\Image\Image::fromFile` method, which will guess the correct file format
-class from the file's extension.
+from the file's extension.

 ```php
 use CSD\Image\Image;